PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Abstract

 \section{Abstract}

-Designing protein sequences that fold into a target three-dimensional structure, known as the inverse folding problem, is central to protein engineering but remains challenging due to the vast sequence space and the importance of local structural constraints.
-Existing deep learning approaches achieve strong recovery rates, yet they lack explicit mechanisms to reuse fine-grained structure-sequence patterns that are conserved across natural proteins.
-We present {PRISM}, a multimodal retrieval-augmented generation framework for inverse folding that retrieves fine-grained representations of \emph{potential motifs} from known proteins and integrates them with a hybrid self-cross attention decoder.
+Designing protein sequences that fold into a target 3-D structure, termed as the inverse folding problem, is central to protein engineering.
+However, it remains challenging due to the vast sequence space and the importance of local structural constraints.
+Existing deep learning approaches achieve strong recovery rates, however, lack explicit mechanisms to reuse fine-grained structure-sequence patterns conserved across natural proteins.
+To mitigate this, we present {PRISM}, a multimodal retrieval-augmented generation framework for inverse folding.
+PRISM retrieves fine-grained representations of \emph{potential motifs} from known proteins and integrates them with a hybrid self-cross attention decoder.
 PRISM is formulated as a latent-variable probabilistic model and implemented with an efficient approximation, combining theoretical grounding with practical scalability.
-Across five benchmarks (CATH-4.2, TS50, TS500, CAMEO 2022, and the PDB date split), PRISM establishes new state of the art in both perplexity and amino acid recovery, while also improving foldability metrics (RMSD, TM-score, pLDDT), demonstrating that fine-grained multimodal retrieval is a powerful and efficient paradigm for protein sequence design.
+Experiments across multiple benchmarks, including CATH-4.2, TS50, TS500, CAMEO 2022, and the PDB date split, demonstrate the fine-grained multimodal retrieval efficacy of PRISM in yielding SoTA perplexity and amino acid recovery, while also improving the foldability metrics (RMSD, TM-score, pLDDT).